dankamongmen/notcurses/doc/man/man3/notcurses_visual.3.md

 # PIXEL BLITTING

-Some terminals support pixel-based output, either via Sixel or some bespoke mechanism.
-Checking for Sixel support requires interrogating the terminal and reading a response.
+Some terminals support pixel-based output via one of a number of protocols.
+Checking for bitmap support requires interrogating the terminal and reading a response.
 This takes time, and will never complete if the terminal doesn't respond.
-Before **NCBLIT_PIXEL** can be used, it is thus necessary to check for support with **notcurses_check_pixel_support**.
-If this function has not successfully returned, attempts to use **NCBLIT_PIXEL** will fall back to **NCBLIT_3x2** (or fail, if **NCVISUAL_OPTION_NODEGRADE** is used).
+Notcurses will not do so without an explicit request from the client code.
+Before **NCBLIT_PIXEL** can be used, it is thus necessary to call **notcurses_check_pixel_support**.
+If this function has not successfully returned, attempts to use **NCBLIT_PIXEL** will fall back to cell-based blitting (or fail, if **NCVISUAL_OPTION_NODEGRADE** is used).

-Bitmaps cannot be blitted to the standard plane; an attempt to do so will be rejected as an error.
+**NCBLIT_PIXEL** has some stringent requirements on the type of planes it can be used with; it is usually best to let **ncvisual_render** create the backing plane by providing a **NULL** value for **n**.
+If you must bring your own plane, that plane must not have a resize callback, and must be perfectly sized for the bitmap (i.e. large enough, and not more than a full cell larger in either dimension).
+Using **NCSCALE_STRETCH** means that the second condition will always be met.
+Once a sprixel is blitted to a plane, that plane may not be resized, a resize callback may not be set, the base cell may not be set, and cell methods (including cell blitting) may not be used with it.
+The only way to change the plane's contents is to destroy the plane.
+Notcurses will automatically set the plane's base cell to the null glyph, **NCSTYLE_NONE**, and transparent in both the fore- and background.
+A sprixelated plane may be moved in all three dimensions, duplicated, and reparented.

 Only one bitmap can be blitted onto a plane at a time (but multiple planes with bitmaps may be visible); blitting a second to the same plane will delete the original.
 Destroying the plane with which a bitmap is associated will delete the bitmap.

 # RETURN VALUES